 1. Bad Fuel in Your John Deere Mower

-Gasoline begins to break down and become less effective as soon as 30 days after purchase.
-It loses its ability to run good and hot because the chemicals added to fuel today, including ethanol, starts to decay the fuel and cause it to separate.
+Gasoline begins to break down and becomes less effective as soon as 30 days after purchase.
+It loses its ability to run well and hot because the chemicals added to fuel today, including ethanol, start to decay the fuel and cause it to separate.

 Another fuel option is running ethanol-free fuel through your mower to avoid the effects of ethanol on your small engine.
 You can find ethanol-free fuel at some fuel stations sold as recreation fuel or REC-90.
 It is also available in canisters at your local hardware store.
 This option is quite pricey.

 A dirty carburetor that is clogged can cause your John Deere to start and then die.
 Gummy material left behind by old fuel can clog your fuel jets and prevent the small parts of your carburetor from working properly.

 Proceed with the following step to confirm your carburetor is the problem.
 Remove your air filter from the air filter housing and spray some carburetor cleaner into the air intake.